malyzajko/daisy/README.md

 If you don't want to run in interactive mode, you can also call all of the above commands simply with 'sbt' prefixed, e.g.
 ```
-$ sbt compile.
+$ sbt compile
 ```

 You can also run Daisy outside of sbt.
 For this use
 ```
 $ sbt script
 ```